jenkinsci/appcircle-testing-distribution-plugin/README.md

 3. Press the "Generate Token" button to generate your first token.

 ![Token Generation](./src/main/resources/assets/PAT.png)

+### Leveraging Environment Variables

+Utilize environment variables seamlessly by substituting the parameters with `$(VARIABLE_NAME)` in your task inputs.
+The extension automatically retrieves values from the specified environment variables within your pipeline.

+Efficiently distribute test binaries or beta versions using Appcircle, featuring seamless IPA and APK distribution capabilities.
+Streamline your testing process with our versatile tool designed to optimize your distribution workflow.
+If you need support or more information, please [contact us](https://appcircle.io/contact)

+### Reference

+- For details on generating an Appcircle Personal Access Token, visit [Generating/Managing Personal API Tokens](https://docs.appcircle.io/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens)

+- To create or learn more about Appcircle testing and distribution profiles, please refer to [Creating or Selecting a Distribution Profile](https://docs.appcircle.io/distribute/create-or-select-a-distribution-profile)

 ## Issues
 Report issues and enhancements at info@appcircle.io